juliandeleonguerrero/obsidian-worldbuilding-template/README.md

 # Want to donate?

-Donate to the cool plugin developers who are responsible for the plugins in this template!
-Many of them have a donation page, and they've certainly earned a few bucks for their freely-offered work.
+Donate to the cool plugin developers who are responsible for the plugins in this template vault!
+Many of them have a donation page, and they've earned a few bucks for their mostly-volunteer work.
+I list each plugin, and their license here:  [[03- Community Plugins]].